Skip to main content

 Activity 10.3.

 This Activity focuses on coding, with the goal of comparing RSS values for multiple values of a parameter without having to run Python code separately for every value of that parameter.
-Instead, read the code in the Python block below, and use what you read to answer the questions that follow.
+Start by reading the code in the Python block below, and use what you read to answer the questions that follow.

 For Further Thought 10.4 For Further Thought